environmental-bioinformatics-master/popgen_HW6_2023/README.md

 There is more information on individual samples, their barcodes, etc in a file available at Zenodo, a popular data-archiving site.
 That information is here:\
 `https://zenodo.org/record/1134547/files/Details_Barcode_Population_SRR034310.txt`

 Copy this file from the web to this repo.
 You'll need some of this information to process your reads, but note that you will have to modify this format for downstream use.
-(Hint: `sed` will be very useful!)
+(Hint: `sed` or `awk` might be useful!)
 Make sure to include all code you use to copy / modify these data for downstream use in your `hw5_stacks-pipeline_[LASTNAME].txt` file.

 Remember to include (and comment!) the code you used to retrieve these files in your `hw5_stacks-pipeline_[LASTNAME].txt` file.

 # Step 2: Demultiplex reads